galawaydude/data-place/000 index/Weekly Contest 458.md

 ```
 #### Logic
 so, first and foremost thing, this question can be solved using binary search also, try to do that first.
-so, what i did was, since
+so, what i did was, since we wanted to minimize the edges, its better to take the smallest edges first right, so i sorted the edges first (the lamda expression took way too much time, properly learn how to make them alright).
+once this was done,
 #### Notes